-At this point it’s also a good idea to consider what type of roads you’d like to ride.
-Do you want to limit it all to freeway or interstate highway riding?
-Or, would you like to brake away from the highway and tour some of the less traveled roads?
-The type of road you choose will also determine how many total miles you’ll be able to ride.
+At this point, it’s also a good idea to consider what type of roads you’d like to ride.
+Do you want to limit it all to the freeway or interstate highway riding?
+Or, would you like to brake away from the highway and tour some of the less travelled roads?
+The type of road you select will also determine how many total miles you’ll be able to ride.
 Riding at highway speeds makes going from point A to point B a quicker journey.
 While riding through winding forest roads or narrow country roads will slow you down significantly.

 The last thing to consider is the time of year you want to ride.
 Some parts of the country are limited by season.
-So, if you want to see the north eastern part of the country, don’t plan your ride in winter.
+So, if you want to see the northeastern part of the country, don’t plan your ride in winter.
 If you want to see Death Valley and surrounding deserts, don’t do it in the summer, you’ll hate it.
-In fact, Death Valley campgrounds and hotels are closed during summer months because the valley floor in July regularly reaches temperatures of close to 120°F. Best time to visit the desert is in March and April when the wildflowers are in bloom.
+In fact, Death Valley campgrounds and hotels or accomodations are closed during the summer months because the valley floor in July regularly reaches temperatures of close to 120°F. The best time to visit the desert is in March and April when the wildflowers are in bloom.
 So, summer in the north and winter in the south.

 One last tip is to always add a couple of days to your expected time, up to a week depending on your full trip length.
 This will allow you to relax and not feel in such a rush.
-It will also keep your prepared for unexpected down time in case your motorcycle needs repairs or if you realize you just need an extra day of rest before getting back on the motorcycle.
+It will also keep you prepared for unexpected downtime in case your motorcycle needs repairs or if you realize you just need an extra day of rest before getting back on the motorcycle.

 At this point, set a date.
 Get all the approvals you need from your boss, spouse, kids, dogs and cats.